markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 <section id="what-we-do" class="intro">
 ```

-Looking at the mock-up again, it looks like everything in this section is centered, which we can accomplish with a familiar CSS property, `text-align`.
+Looking at the mock-up again, it looks like everything in this section is centered.
+We can make this happen by using a familiar CSS property, `text-align`.

 In `style.css`, add the following code: